Mieszko Bolesławowic

 Mieszko Bolesławowic (c.
 1069 – 1089) was the only son of Bolesław II the Generous, King of Poland.
 Mieszko was Prince of Kraków from 1086 until his death in 1089.

 Biography

 Mieszko was, in all likelihood, born in Kraków sometime around or during A.D.
 1069.
-He was the eldest son of the king of Poland Bolesław II the Bold and his wife Wyszeslawa.
+He was the eldest son of the king of Poland Bolesław II the Bold and his wife.
 According to the Chronicler Gallus Anonymus, Mieszko was being groomed for the responsibilities of a monarch from an early age.
 At the age of ten, his father, Bolesław, was deposed by a rebellion led by his brother, Władysław I Herman.
 Mieszko was forced to leave his country and his education behind and seek refuge at the friendly court of Ladislaus I of Hungary.
 The king of Hungary was apparently very fond of young Mieszko and treated him like a son.

 Return to Poland

 Following the death of his father in 1081, Mieszko remained in Hungary until 1086 when he is known to have returned to his homeland.
 There are two conflicting versions explaining the circumstances of this return.
 Chronicler Gallus Anonymus simply states that Mieszko was peacefully summoned to Poland by his uncle Władysław I Herman.
 It is likely that this was facilitated by a deal between Ladislaus I of Hungary and Władysław I Herman.
 Another version, publicized by a Hungarian chronicler, claims that in 1086 Ladislaus I of Hungary invaded the Kingdom of Poland, took control of Kraków, and installed Mieszko as its ruler.